huamanche/buyvm-stock-notifier/README.md

    ![Screenshot from 2020-11-27 11-48-44](https://user-images.githubusercontent.com/41230766/100429641-a8d27000-30a6-11eb-8701-53f7c33fc479.png)
 3. Modify the `index.js` as per your needs.
    * You'd probably want to edit 5th and 7th lines.
    * 5th line is currently for Luxembourg category.
+Visit the URL for detail.
    * 7th line is currently for `#product3`, which is `LU E3-KVM 2GB`.
 4. Enable Actions if disabled in repository settings.
 5. Let it run and text you when it's time to grab your slice!